Asymptotic Representations for Sequential Decisions, Adaptive Experiments, and Batched Bandits: Applications

-where $\Lambda_2 = \Lambda_2(Z_1)$.
-Importantly, due to the randomness in the arm probabilities for batch 2 induced by the Thompson sampling rule, the null sampling distribution of $\hat{T}$ will {\em not } be normal.
-Further discussion and intuition for the nonstandard limiting distribution of the naive difference estimator are given in \citet{hada:etal:2020} and \citet{zhan:jans:murp:2020}.
-Those papers propose alternative testing procedures whose null distributions are asymptotically standard normal, so that conventional critical values can be used to obtain valid inference.
+where we set $\Lambda_1 = 1/2$ and $\Lambda_b = \Lambda_b(Z_1, \ldots, Z_{b-1})$ for $b\ge2$.
+Due to the randomness in the arm probabilities for batches $b\ge 2$ induced by the sampling rule, the null sampling distribution of ${T}^{PDM}$ will not, in general, be normal.
+Further discussion and intuition for the nonstandard limiting distribution of the naive difference estimator are given in \citet{zhan:jans:murp:2020} and \citet{hada:etal:2020}.

+While the limiting null distribution of the pooled difference-in-means estimator is nonnormal, it is fully characterized by the simple Gaussian bandit representation given in \eqref{eqn:simple_limitexp} and \eqref{eqn:appt}, along with a particular limiting sampling rule $\Lambda_b$.
+To obtain a test based on the pooled difference-in-means estimator, the nonstandard null distribution of ${T}^{PDM}$ can be used to find a critical value for a one-sided test (in the direction of the alternative) that controls asymptotic size.
+Below, we simulate this null distribution to obtain a critical value using mean zero Gaussian draws based on Equation \eqref{eqn:simple_limitexp}.\footnote{The standardized version of the pooled difference-in-means statistic could also be used as a test statistic, and the critical values for its non-normal null limiting distribution are likewise available from simulating the limiting bandit asymptotic representation.
+Here, we present the pooled difference-in-means statistic without standardization for simplicity.
+The performance of the two test statistics is very similar.}

+\citet{hada:etal:2020} and \citet{zhan:jans:murp:2020} propose alternative testing procedures whose null distributions are asymptotically standard normal, so that conventional critical values can be used to obtain valid inference.
 While these new tests control asymptotic size, it is not clear to what extent these modified procedures sacrifice power to obtain a simple null distribution.

-To investigate power, we consider the test proposed by \cite{zhan:jans:murp:2020}.
-The basic idea underlying their approach is to work with the statistics